Noctilucent Clouds in Scotland

 NASA’s Aeronomy of Ice in the Mesosphere (AIM) Satellite

-In April 2007 NASA launched a satellite dedicated to studying ice at the edge of the atmosphere.
+In April 2007 NASA launched a satellite dedicated to studying ice at the edge of the atmosphere and polar mesospheric clouds.
 Placed in a low-altitude orbit, AIM can look down on mesospheric clouds from above giving scientists a new perspective on Noctilucent clouds and new avenues of study.
+Studying noctilucent clouds has been a major focal point in NASA research.

 As a direct result of the AIM satellite, there have been many discoveries on the clouds themselves and the workings of the upper atmosphere.
 It also found that Noctilucent Cloud occurrences have been increasing over the last decade.